 Breast-feeding: It is not known if rifabutin passes into breast milk.
 If you are a breast-feeding mother and are taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of using this medication to prevent MAC infection have not been established for children under 18 years of age.
-Rifabutin has been used to treat MAC infection in children.
+Rifabutin has been used to treat MAC infection in a small number of children.

 There may be an interaction between rifabutin and any of the following:

 - alpha-blockers (e.g., alfuzosin, doxazosin, silodosin, tamsulosin)